pbrisbin/group-expenses/README.md

 # Group Expenses

-This is a sample Rails application for exploring some ideas around testing rails.
+This is a sample Rails application for exploring some things I've been thinking about w.r.t. testing rails applications.

+## Site features

 The general idea is to allow roomates (or any group of people) to input shared expenses then calculate who owes whom what as reimbursements are made and new expenses come in.

 Complexity is important to vet the concepts I'm exploring, so additional, ancillary features will eventually be added.